siwelbackwards/portfolio-dashboard/README.md

 - Creating an algorithm for regular portfolio adjustments based on market changes.
 - Utilizing financial, statistical, and computational techniques to analyze data and optimize portfolio performance.

+## Instructions

+To run simply download the app.py file and run in your IDLE and the dashboard web browser will pop up once the data is downloaded and processed